 Proposal Board Recommendation 1.
-To elect five directors for a one-year term expiring at the 2024 annual meeting of shareholders or until his successor is elected and qualified.
-FOR 2.
-To ratify the appointment of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for the 2023 fiscal year.
+To elect five directors for a one-year term expiring at the 2025 annual meeting of shareholders or until his successor is elected and qualified.
+FOR EACH NOMINEE 2.
+To ratify the appointment of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for the 2024 fiscal year.
 FOR 3.
 To approve, on an advisory basis, the compensation of our named executive officers (the "Say on Pay" proposal).
-FOR 4.
-To approve, on an advisory basis, the frequency of future votes on compensation for our named executive officers, which we refer to as "Say on Frequency."
-FOR the option of every 1 year Other Proposals We will also consider such other business that properly comes before the Annual Meeting in accordance with Florida law and the Bylaws of the Company (the "Bylaws").
+FOR Other Proposals We will also consider such other business that properly comes before the Annual Meeting in accordance with Florida law and the Second Amended and Restated Bylaws of the Company (the "Bylaws").